pfenninglab/TACIT/evaluationScriptsEnhancerPhenotypeAssociations/readme.txt

 associated with genes near OCRs of interest and the set of p-values associated with all other genes that occur in input file 3.
 OCRs of interest are those that appear in column 4 of input file 1.

-phylolm_p_correlation is a Python 3 script for comparing p-value distributions for p-values associated with OCRs with average PhyloP conservation scores.
+phylop_p_correlation is a Python 3 script for comparing p-value distributions for p-values associated with OCRs with average PhyloP conservation scores.
 It can also be used for p-value-like metrics, such as the fraction of successful trials.
 It takes three positional command-line arguments:
 1) Mouse or Human coordinates of each OCR, as a BED file.
-2) A space-separated file with the p-value associated with each OCR (one per line), with OCRs in column 1 and p-values in column 4.
+2) A comma-separated file with the p-value associated with each OCR (one per line), with OCRs in column 1 and p-values in column 4.
 3) [human | mouse], to specify the species to use for PhyloP scores.
 Paths for each species are hardcoded.
 The program reports the result of a Pearson correlation between the set of p-values associated with OCRs and the average PhyloP scores of those OCRs.

+distance_p_correlation is a Python 3 script for comparing p-value distributions for p-values associated with OCRs with genemoic distances.
+It can also be used for p-value-like metrics, such as the fraction of successful trials.
+It takes three positional command-line arguments:
+1) Mouse or Human coordinates of each OCR, as a BED file, with a distance (or other metric) as the last column
+2) A comma-separated file with the p-value associated with each OCR (one per line), with OCRs in column 1 and p-values in column 4.
+The program reports the result of a Pearson correlation between the set of p-values associated with OCRs and the distances associated with those OCRs.

 makePGLSSbatch.py is a Python 3 script for creating a submission script for running ocr_phylolm.r or ocr_phyloglm.r on a cluster.